chris1610/sidetable/README.md

 ```
 That's it.

-Read on for more details and more examples of what you can do.
+Read on for more details and more examples of what you can do sidetable.

 ## Rationale
 The idea behind sidetable is that there are a handful of useful data analysis tasks that